+In Kamakura, June means hydrangeas.
+Thousands of them.
+And the tourists just eat it up.
 One of the most popular spots to take photos is Goryo Jinja, because the always-photogenic Enoden Line train rattles by as it exits the tunnel between Gokuraku-ji and Saka-no-shita.

+Or, to use its full name, Enoshima Dentetsu.
 Green, purple, blue — both sky and dark, occasionally hawking Coca Cola, with wooden floors if you're lucky, the Enoden line is Kamakura's cute little engine that can, ever so slowly, take you from Kamakura to Fujisawa.
 Slow, yes — the trip from start to finish … Continue reading え is for Enoden

 Not sure when this fellow popped up at the Enoden line's Kamakura Station for the first time, but it's another kawaii (cute) touch.

 It may not be the flashiest of trains, but the Enoden is still pretty attractive for a large hunk of moving metal.By the by, that's Hisashi in the silver jacket through the middle-right window.

 The Enoden Line's Kamakura Station always gets an A for effort when it comes to seasonal decorations, even for the more Western holidays.

 Kamakura Koko-Mae Station is one of the more beautiful stations along the Enoden Line.
 It's not that the station itself is so spectacular, but rather that the view from the station is second-to-none.
 From Kamakura Koko-Mae, the ocean spreads out in front of you in beautiful shades of blue, Enoshima (island) rises from the sea … Continue reading Kamakura Koko-Mae